kubapeter/portfolio/Coursera Courses/Standalone Courses/The Structured Query Language (SQL)/Week 5/README.md

 ## Labs

 There are 3 labs for week 2.
-These labs are done on the students own batabase in the [bit.io](https://bit.io/) environment, as they do not have permission to add or modify database objects of the lecturer's repo.
+These labs are done on the student's own batabase in the [bit.io](https://bit.io/) environment, as they do not have permission to add or modify database objects of the lecturer's repo.
 - [Creating Tables](./lab8.sql)
 - [Modifying Tables and Columns with ALTER](./lab9.sql)
 - [Practicing DML](./lab10.sql)